mintech-dot/Laravel-electronjs-linux/readme.md

-# CRUD laravel electron js for Linux
+# laravel electron js for Linux
 Making Laravel desktop application using Electron Js For Linux

 <p>